 - Customer support and user reviews: Phone and email support are available 24/7, which puts it ahead of Square.
 Payment Depot’s support team is highly rated by customers, as is SwipeSimple.
 Other apps like PayPal have numerous complaints about customer service.

 What Payment Depot Is Missing

 - Simple chargeback dispute process: Unlike Square and Shopify, Payment Depot does not have a simplified chargeback dispute process.
-It also charges a nonrefundable $15 chargeback fee.

 - Better pricing for low-volume merchants: If you process less than $10,000 a month in transactions, the monthly fees make this more expensive than free, flat-rate options like Square.